If you cannot find the answer to your question, please Contact Us.

 How many questions are there for each topic?

 The number of questions for each topic varies greatly, as some areas, such as Burglary or PACE Code C, lend themselves to greater numbers of questions than, say, Blackmail or Kidnap.
-The number of questions will also fluctuate throughout the year as new and updated questions are added.

 When was the last update to the site?

 For NPPF Step 2 Legal Examination candidates, the Q&A site is updated to the new syllabus at the end of the last Inspectors' exam each year, generally mid-October.
-The site is also updated with new questions throughout the year.

 How do I subscribe?